Cierra-Runis/mercurius/README.md

   3. Support large, medium and small three-level titles and ordinary characters

-  4. Support the function of inserting refers, images and time tags
+  4. Support the function of inserting refers, images and tags

   5. Support to modify diary mood, weather, date and other attributes.

-- Support full-text search
+- Support full-text search and Regex

 - Support import and export diary in `json` format